-- As believers, we love the doctrine of justification...the teaching that sinners are justified by grace alone through faith alone in Christ alone - That truth is precious to us...it is a key Reformation truth...it lies at the heart of the Gospel of God's grace - It reminds us that our only hope is to be declared righteous on the ground of the perfect righteousness of Christ imputed to us - As believers, we also love the doctrine of glorification...we look forward to the day when our struggle with sin will be over...when our faith will be sight - We anticipate the day when we will finally see our Lord and Savior face to face...when we finally discover what it means to have unhindered fellowship and communion with Christ - Glorification is the radical transformation of both the body and the soul of believers, perfecting them in holiness, and thereby fitting them for eternal life on the new earth in perfect communion with the triune God - But sometimes the doctrine of sanctification doesn't fill us with the same sense of wonder and appreciation - This may be due to the fact that sanctification is a slow process...or that it requires hard work and effort...or that it reminds us that we have not arrived yet - Still others are confused about the process of sanctification...they don't know how to fight sin and overcome temptation and grow in holiness - Sadly, many Christians are simply confused about how to live the Christian life...and how to overcome the world, the flesh, and the devil - But this is not a doctrine that we can afford to be confused about because this is where we all live...between our justification and our glorification - We live in the present...where we are to be pursuing Christ-like holiness...so, we need to get this right! - Sanctification involves being set apart from sin to holiness not only in position but in practice - Holiness embodies the very essence of Christianity...holiness ought to define who we are since God has saved sinners to be a holy people - As believers, we ought to increasingly become in practice what we are in position - "Holiness is not something we are called upon to do in order that we may become something; it is something we are to do because of what we already are." - "What does the Bible mean when it speaks of a 'sanctified' man?
-Sanctification is that inward spiritual work which the Lord Jesus Christ works in a man by the Holy Ghost, when He calls him to be a true believer.
-He not only washes him from his sins in His own blood, but He also separates him from his natural love of sin and the world, puts a new principle in his heart, and makes him practically godly in life."2 - The Old Testament uses the term "sanctification" in the way of setting something apart:
+- As believers, we love the doctrine of justification...the teaching that sinners are justified by grace alone through faith alone in Christ alone - That truth is precious to us...it is a key Reformation truth...it lies at the heart of the Gospel of God's grace - It reminds us that our only hope is to be declared righteous on the ground of Christ's perfect righteousness - We also love the doctrine of glorification...we look forward to the day when our struggle with sin will be over...when our faith will be sight - We anticipate the day when we will finally see our Lord and Savior face to face...when we finally discover what it means to have unhindered fellowship and communion with Christ - Glorification is the radical transformation of both the body and the soul of believers, perfecting them in holiness, and thereby fitting them for eternal life on the new earth in perfect communion with the triune God - But sometimes the doctrine of sanctification doesn't fill us with the same sense of wonder and appreciation - Although the NT prioritizes the holiness of God's people and includes many practical exhortations to personal holiness, the church seems to have lost some of the focus that once characterized this doctrine - "[I]n the past, the uncompromising evangelical quest for holiness was awesome in its intensity.
+Yet that which was formerly a priority and a passion has become a secondary matter for us who bear the evangelical name today." - This may be because sanctification is a slow process...or that it requires hard work and effort...or that it reminds us that we have not arrived yet - Or it may be because many are confused about the process of sanctification...they don't know how to fight sin and overcome temptation and grow in holiness - But perhaps this is because of the many assaults that are leveled against believers in their fight for holiness:2 - 1.
+Lethargy "Lethargy is the silent assassin of sanctification.
+The cares of this world and the exertion of spiritual discipline tend to dampen the church's enthusiasm for sanctification.
+In many churches, personal growth is the exception rather than the rule...Apathy toward the things of the Lord is a slow-release poison to spiritual growth.
+The Laodicean problem has become an epidemic in the contemporary church; when it comes to sanctification, we are nauseatingly lukewarm." - 2.
+Licentiousness the love of comfort, the lust of the flesh, the prospect of instant gratification, and the quest for personal pleasure all serve as obstacles in the pursuit of holiness - 3.
+Legalism although the temptation to rely on human effort to produce spiritual fruit will always be there, it is a perennial enemy of a robust life of sanctification.
+"Why worry about the tediously humble and, at times, imperceptible process of heart change, when an easily white-washed tomb seems to get the job done?
+Additionally, growth by bare human effort feeds our pride...We would rather do it ourselves or die trying." - 4.
+Libertinism also known as antinomianism, this attitude fosters the conviction that a person can be a Christian and be free from the lordship and authority of Christ.